nicolashahn/nicolashahn.github.io/_posts/2019-06-01-program-in-python-go-rust.md

   and Go, but the Rust plugins were easier to set up, more helpful, and more stable compared to the other two languages.
-The [rust.vim](https://github.com/rust-lang/rust.vim) and [vim-racer](https://github.com/racer-rust/vim-racer) plugins were all I needed to get an extremely powerful setup.
+The [rust.vim](https://github.com/rust-lang/rust.vim) and [vim-lsp](https://github.com/prabirshrestha/vim-lsp) plugins (along with [the Rust Language Server](https://github.com/rust-lang/rls)) were all I needed to get an extremely powerful configuration.
 I haven't tested out other editors with Rust but with the excellent editor-agnostic tooling that Rust comes with, I'd expect them to be just as helpful.
-[Racer](https://github.com/racer-rust/racer) provides the best go-to-definition I've ever used.
+The setup provides the best go-to-definition I've ever used.
 It works perfectly on local, standard library, and third-party code out of the box.

 - __Debugging__: I haven't tried out a debugger with Rust yet (since the type system and `println!` take you pretty far), but you can use `rust-gdb` and `rust-lldb`, wrappers